-- You can remove the pressure cap when the cooling system, including the pressure cap and upper radiator hose, is no longer hot.
+You can remove the radiator pressure cap when the cooling system, including the radiator pressure cap and upper radiator hose, is no longer hot.
 Turn the pressure cap slowly counterclockwise until it first stops.
 (Don't press down while turning the pressure cap.)

 If you hear a hiss, wait for that to stop.
 A hiss means there is still some pressure left.

 Then keep turning the pressure cap, but now push down as you turn it.
 Remove the pressure cap.

-Fill the radiator with the proper DEX-COOL[®] coolant mixture, up to the base of the filler neck.
+Fill the radiator with the proper DEX-COOL® coolant mixture, up to the base of the filler neck.
+(See "Engine Coolant" in the Index for more information about the proper coolant mixture.)

-- 4. Then fill the coolant recovery tank to the ADD mark. - Put the cap back on the coolant recovery tank, but leave the pressure cap off.
+- 4. Then fill the coolant recovery tank to the ADD mark. - Put the cap back on the coolant recovery tank, but leave the radiator pressure cap off.

 - Start the engine and let it run until you can feel the upper radiator hose getting hot.
-Watch out for the engine fan. - By this time, the coolant level inside the filler neck may be lower.
-If the level is lower, add more of the proper DEX-COOL[®] coolant mixture through the filler neck until the level reaches the base of the filler neck.

-Then replace the pressure cap.
+Watch out for the engine cooling fan. - By this time, the coolant level inside the radiator filler neck may be lower.
+If the level is lower, add more of the proper DEX-COOL® coolant mixture through the filler neck until the level reaches the base of the filler neck. - Then replace the pressure cap.
 At any time during this procedure if coolant begins to flow out of the filler neck, reinstall the pressure cap.
 Be sure the arrows on the pressure cap line up like this.